Cookies on this website

 Biography

 Following graduation, he was awarded one of the four Swiss Mercator Fellowships on International Affairs to investigate the potential of computer-aided decision support to improve access to appropriate healthcare in low-resource settings.
-As part of this fellowship, he spent three months in Burkina Faso working on IeDA, Western Africa’s largest mHealth project, redesigning the clinical application’s architecture.
-He subsequently joined the WHO Global Coordination Mechanism on the prevention and control of NCDs at the organisation’s Headquarters in Geneva.
-He finally collaborated with the MIT Gehrke Lab, under the supervision of Dr Irene Bosch and Dr Anuraj Shankar (Harvard T.H.
+As part of this fellowship, he sequentially joined the NGO Terre des Hommes in Burkina Faso, working on IeDA, Western Africa’s largest mHealth project, the WHO Global Coordination Mechanism on the prevention and control of NCDs at the organisation’s Headquarters in Geneva, and the MIT Gehrke Lab, under the supervision of Dr Irene Bosch and Dr Anuraj Shankar (Harvard T.H.
 Chan School of Public Health) investigating new biomarkers for the detection and classification of dengue fever.